nickmancari/nickmancari/README.md

 ### Well, hey there! 👋

-My name is Nick Mancari and I'm a Support Engineer who likes to make his own tools, with over 9 years experince in tech actively working with Linux servers, IT infrastructure, and Software Development.
-I like to create things and solve problems.
+My name is Nick Mancari and I'm a Software Engineer who likes to make his own tools, with over 9 years experince in tech actively working with Linux servers, IT infrastructure, and Software Development.
+I like to build things and solve problems.
 I live in the command line and I love to contribute to open source projects!

 <br><br>